-As well as developing your skills as a biologist, you will have the opportunity to gain invaluable professional experience, which will further enhance your career prospects.
+As well as developing your skills as a biologist, you will have the opportunity to gain invaluable professional experience.
+This will further enhance your career prospects.

 As courses are reviewed regularly as part of our quality assurance framework, the module list you choose from may vary from that shown below.

 Module titles marked bold in the lists below are those that need to be taken in order to benefit from accreditation by CIEEM (see 'Why choose this course?', above).

 You will follow a programme of compulsory modules in Year 1: